Step-By-Step Guide: How to Create a Showstopping Salon Website

 To continue exploring these features and understand how they can benefit you, keep on reading.

 Run your schedule, don’t let it run you: Speaking of calendars, we know keeping yours organized can be one of the most challenging parts of running your own business, not to mention coordinating the schedules of any additional beauticians you might employ.
-If that sentence describes your life, listen up for this life-saver: with Wix Bookings, you can set your own staff hours and then align the in-app calendar you’ve just created with your GCal.
+If that sentence describes your life, listen up for this life-saver: customize Wix bookings and set your own staff hours and then align the in-app calendar you’ve just created with your GCal.
 Suddenly, any appointment made on your salon’s site will show up in your personal calendar, and any private event you have slotted out on your Google calendar (like the hour you need to pick up your kids or a weekly staff meeting) will ensure that no clients can book you during that time.
 And don’t worry – they will not be able to view the content of your private calendar, just the fact that you’re busy during that time.
 Say goodbye to awkward double bookings.
+Check out these booking sites to get a better idea of how to incorporate this feature into your site.

 You can perform this same move with your employees’ working hours and calendars, as well, eliminating the need for you to manually merge everyone’s schedules or create different booking systems for each person.
 Clients will love the ability to book directly with their cosmetologist, nail artist, or hairstylist of choice, and you will love how all things schedule-related are synchronized and stored in one place.
 That’s the kind of peace of mind that is invaluable to small business owners, and that Wix Bookings creates.